Maya Kenig

-As an editor, she is known for On the Spectrum(TV series, 2018), Uri and Ella (TV series 2016), Up the Wrong Tree (Feature film 2012) and Connected (TV series 2009).
+As an editor, she is known for On the Spectrum (TV series, 2018), Uri and Ella (TV series 2016), Up the Wrong Tree (Feature film 2012) and Connected (TV series 2009).

-She has written a script for a feature film, Milk, which was selected for the Berlinale Talent Market 2018 and won the VFF Talent Highlight Award.

-As an actress she is known for A Round Trip (2018), You're Next (2016), A Strange Course of Events (2014), Up the Wrong Tree (2013) and Petah Tiqva (2007).
+As an actress she is known for A Round Trip (2018), You're Next (2016), A Strange Course of Events (2014), Up the Wrong Tree (2013) and Petah Tikva(2007).

 Childhood

 Born in 1979 in Tel Aviv, Maya Kenig spent her early childhood in Germany.
 She came back to Israel with her family at 6 years old and later on as a teenager, began developing in films.

 Career

 Filmmaking

 Kenig graduated with excellence the acclaimed art High school Alon and majored in literature and film.
 Her graduation film The Latchkey Kid (1997) won two prizes at the Jerusalem film Festival.
 In the army Maya served at a film unit, where she had the chance to practice filmmaking and specialized mainly on editing photographing and teaching.

 In 2001 she studied filmmaking at The London Film School, where she made several shorts, One of them called Still water received a special mention note.